junxit/us-congress-bills-113/bill.md

   >   - **(2)** a description of the competency-based education programs of study or courses of study to be offered under the project.
   > - **(f)** *Information and evaluation*
   >   - **(1)** *Information*
-  >     - **(A)** *In general* Each eligible entity that carries out a demonstration project under this section shall provide to the Director of the Institution of Education Sciences with respect to the students participating in the competency-based education project carried out by the eligible entity the following information:
+  >     - **(A)** *In general* Each eligible entity that carries out a demonstration project under this section shall provide to the Director of the Institute of Education Sciences with respect to the students participating in the competency-based education project carried out by the eligible entity the following information:
   >       - **(i)** The average number of credit hours the students earned prior to enrollment in the demonstration project, if applicable.
   >       - **(ii)** The number and percentage of students participating in the demonstration project that are also enrolled in programs of study or courses of study offered in credit hours or clock hours, disaggregated by student status as a first-year, second-year, third-year, fourth-year, or other student.
   >       - **(iii)** The average period of time between the enrollment of a student in the demonstration project and the first assessment of student knowledge of such student.